 Some researchers, such as Richard Holdaway, have attempted to show that extinctions or population declines of bats, lizards, frogs and smaller birds (petrels, the owlet-nightjar, Finsch’s duck) prior to 1300 may be due to the predatory Pacific rat.
 This would mean that humans had also been present in this earlier period.
 But proof of extinctions or population declines is hard to find, as most dead animals leave very little evidence as to what killed them.
 Because of this the decline of species in New Zealand can only be linked circumstantially with rat predation, if at all.
 Rat-gnawed snail shells from Northland provide the earliest concrete evidence to date, but these only occur after 1250.

 It is only when many different dating methods, from many different parts of New Zealand, on several different lines of evidence, all converge to show similar results that most scientists will feel comfortable in determining a first arrival date earlier than the generally accepted date of 1250–1300.
 One problem is the short time since first human arrival in New Zealand.
-Regardless of the debate as to whether this was 700 or 2,000 years ago, most dating techniques have their limitations over such short spans, and interpreting results requires extraordinary care.
+Regardless of whether this was 700 or 2,000 years ago, most dating techniques have their limitations over such short spans, and interpreting results requires extraordinary care.

 Acknowledgements to David J. Lowe (University of Waikato), Bruce McFadgen (independent archaeologist) and Janet Wilmshurst (Landcare Research)